yes-labs/projects/README.md

 ## How do I participate?

-Visit our [https://github.com/yes-labs/projects/issues/](Github Issues) page, this is where we are currently listing projects and discussing ideas.
+Visit our [Github Issues](https://github.com/yes-labs/projects/issues/) page, this is where we are currently listing projects and discussing ideas.
 Please feel welcome to open new issues if you have an idea for a project or something you would like to discuss.